 Jungle Listening – Survival Tips for Fast Speech – Free materials

-Jungle Listening is a set of ten units which aim to make students (B2 upwards) familiar and comfortable with the unruliness and messiness of fast speech.
-They are currently being piloted in France.
+Jungle Listening is a set of ten units which aim to make students (B1 upwards) familiar and comfortable with the unruliness and messiness of fast speech.
+They have been piloted in France, Thailand and Poland.
 Each of the ten activities focuses on a key phrase which is spoken at a variety of speeds.
 Students do vocal gymnastics at slow (Greenhouse), medium (Garden) and fast (Jungle) speeds.
 Every activity is designed to make them feel at home with the extremes of speed in stream of speech.